 It doesn’t even have to be sweets either.

 Eating healthy doesn’t have to be boring and bland!
-Experiment with recipes, spices, flavors, make it fun – make it an activity with family.
+Experiment with recipes, spices, flavors, make it fun – make it an activity with the family.

 “I earned this weekend”